 Even if the -r option is specified together with this option, the specified -t and -T options are not reversed.
+The -t option cannot be used for the monitoring message log.

 -T time

 Specifies the end date and time of the display range for log data.
 It is specified in one of the following formats: